Autism Training Curriculums -

 Caregivers

-Autism training for caregivers is a vital resource for those providing support to individuals on the autism spectrum.
-This presentation offers background knowledge and practical strategies to enhance the well-being and quality of life for both caregivers and those they care for.
-De-escalating adverse situations, calming techniques, and what to do if an autistic person flees or wanders off are among the topics covered.
+Autism training for caregivers is a vital resource for those supporting individuals on the autism spectrum.
+This program provides essential knowledge and practical strategies to enhance the well-being and quality of life of both caregivers and those in their care.
+Topics include de-escalating challenging situations, calming techniques, and responding quickly and effectively if an autistic person flees or wanders.

 • Autism training for 911 dispatchers - image by Freepik